World Champions Collection unveiled at Silverstone: an F1 car for every title-winner

 F1

-Marking 75 years of Formula 1, the 2025 Silverstone Festival will unite 25 world champion’s car for an unprecedented showcase
+Marking 75 years of Formula 1, the 2025 Silverstone Festival has assembled an F1 car for each world champion in an unprecedented showcase

-From the Alfa Romeo 158 that triumphed in the very first season, to the cutting-edge Red Bull RB18, each of these 25 cars represents a defining moment in the championship’s story.
+From the Alfa Romeo 158 that triumphed in the very first season, to the cutting-edge Red Bull RB18, each car represents a defining moment in the championship’s story.

-The Silverstone Festival – formerly known as the Silverstone Classic – will also include five historic races across the weekend, with fields spanning from 1950s front-engined machinery to the Cosworth DFV-powered cars of the ’70s and early ’80s.
+The Silverstone Festival also includes a full schedule of historic races across the weekend, with fields spanning 1950s front-engined machinery to the Cosworth DFV-powered cars of the ’70s and early ’80s; Group C sports cars and more recent prototypes.

 Among the highlights will be a bumper grid of 500cc Formula 3 cars, recreating the support race that featured at the 1950 British Grand Prix.